Mr0grog/yaml-doctor/README.md

 - `--fix` Fix any issues that can be safely resolved automatically.
 - `--debug` Print debug messages while parsing.
 - `--help` Print information about usage and options.
+- `--version` Print the version of YAML Doctor that your are running.

 ### Library